timm/timm.github.io/bio.md

 Prof. Menzies is the co-founder of the PROMISE conference series devoted to reproducible experiments in software engineering ([http://tiny.cc/seacraft](http://tiny.cc/seacraft)).
-He is an associate editor of IEEE Transactions on Software Engineering, Empirical Software Engineering, the Automated Software Engineering Journal the Big Data Journal, Information Software Technology, IEEE Software, and the Software Quality Journal.
+He is an associate editor of IEEE Transactions on Software Engineering, ACM Transactions on Software Engineering Methodologies, Empirical Software Engineering, the Automated Software Engineering Journal the Big Data Journal, Information Software Technology, IEEE Software, and the Software Quality Journal.
 In 2015, he